A CULTURAL AND NATURAL SOJOURN

 One of the most famous is Monkeyland, a sanctuary for various species of free-roaming monkeys; visitors can join them in the forest on a ‘monkey safari’.
 Located next door is Birds of Eden, which is said to be the largest free-flight aviary in the world picture an indigenous forest with waterfalls and elevated walkways.

-At the Elephant Sanctuary visitors can touch, feed as well as walk with African elephants.
+At the Elephant Sanctuary visitors can walk with African elephants.

 There are many such experiences, with some including birds of prey, snakes, wolves and more.